 The independent members of the NCP are supported in their work by four advisory members.
 These members are government representatives from the four ministries which are most closely linked to the NCP.

-- Ruud van Soelen (Ministry of Economic Affairs and Climate Policy, Enterprise Department)
+• Peter Veenhoven (Ministry of Economic Affairs and Climate Policy, Department of Business Climate)